Cantonese poetry

-Cantonese poetry (Cantonese Jyutping: Jyut6 si1; Traditional Chinese: 粵詩) is poetry performed and composed primarily by Cantonese people.
+Cantonese poetry (Jyut6 si1 (粵詩)) is poetry performed and composed primarily by Cantonese people.
 Most of this body of poetry uses classical Chinese grammar, but has been composed with Cantonese phonology in mind and needs to be read in the Cantonese language in order to rhyme.

 Relation to Middle Chinese literature

 Among extant Sinitic languages, Cantonese retains relatively many features of Middle Chinese phonology.
 Middle Chinese was the prestige language of the Tang dynasty (7th to 10th century) and Song dynasty (10th to 13th century).
 The works of literature from these dynasties (such as Tang poetry) have been considered some of the best works of literature from all of Chinese dynasties.
 Due to its closeness to Middle Chinese, Cantonese is very useful for studying these great works of literature.
 This is reflected by the fact that most Tang poems will rhyme better if read in Cantonese.

 Lingnan school of poetry

-Zhang Jiuling (Jyutping: Zoeng1 gau2 ling4; Traditional Chinese: 張九齢) was a poet of the Tang dynasty, and he was born and raised in what is modern-day Guangdong.
+Zhang Jiuling was a poet of the Tang dynasty, and he was born and raised in what is modern-day Guangdong.
 Twelve of his poems were listed in Three Hundred Tang Poems, a compilation of the finest works of Tang poetry.
 He has been considered the earliest Cantonese poet, although Yue Chinese had not yet fully formed at that time.
-In the centuries that followed, there have been numerous poets of varying levels of prominence from the area of Guangdong, resulting in the formation of Lingnan school of poetry (Jyutping: Ling5 naam4 si1 paai3; Traditional Chinese: 嶺南詩派), named after Lingnan, the region covering the modern provinces of Guangdong and Guangxi.
+In the centuries that followed, there have been numerous poets of varying levels of prominence from the area of Guangdong, resulting in the formation of Lingnan school of poetry, named after Lingnan, the region covering the modern provinces of Guangdong and Guangxi.
 Stylistically, this school has been noted for having two streams of poetry.
-On one hand, there were poets like Zhang Jiuling, who preferred to follow royal standards at that time, while poets like Shao Ye (Jyutping: Siu6 kit3; Traditional Chinese: 邵謁) composed poems marked by little use of rhetoric.
+On one hand, there were poets like Zhang Jiuling, who preferred to follow royal standards at that time, while poets like Shao Ye composed poems marked by little use of rhetoric.
 Both streams, however, composed poetry using classical Chinese grammars - while these poems still tend to use Cantonese phonology, they certainly do not sound like everyday Cantonese speech.
 Aside from this, this school is noted for maintaining Middle Chinese pronunciations for Chinese characters, involving imagery unique to the Lingnan region, and a spirit of revolution.
-This style has been described as "magnificent and vigorous" (Jyutping: Hung4 zik6; Traditional Chinese: 雄直).
+This style has been described as "magnificent and vigorous".

 In terms of formats, the Lingnan school of poetry is largely similar to poems composed by other Han Chinese groups.